jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 * reverse - does this reverse the list?
 * sort - does this sort the items in the list?

-You can add tests for these :doc:`methods </functions/functions>` to find out what they do or `read more about lists <https://docs.python.org/3/tutorial/datastructures.html?highlight=list%20remove#more-on-lists>`_
+You can add tests for these :ref:`methods<functions>` to find out what they do or `read more about lists <https://docs.python.org/3/tutorial/datastructures.html?highlight=list%20remove#more-on-lists>`_

 you encountered the following exceptions